Skip to main content

 Download Data

-These remote sensing data files provide information on the vegetation at the National Ecological Observatory Network's San Joaquin Experimental Range and Soaproot Saddle field sites.
-The entire dataset can be accessed by request from the NEON Data Portal.
+These remote sensing data files provide information on the vegetation at the National Ecological Observatory Network's San Joaquin Experimental Range site.
+The entire datasets can be accessed from the NEON Data Portal.

 Recommended Reading

-The National Ecological Observatory Network (NEON) will provide lidar-derived data products as one of its many free ecological data products.
-These products will come in the GeoTIFF format, which is a .tif raster format that is spatially located on the earth.
+The National Ecological Observatory Network (NEON) provides lidar-derived data products including the 1) Digital Terrain Model and Digital Surface Model (DTM/DSM), 2) Slope and Aspect, and 3) Ecosystem Structure or Canopy Height Model (CHM).
+These products come in the GeoTIFF format, which is a .tif raster format that is spatially located on the earth.

 In this tutorial, we create a Canopy Height Model.
 The Canopy Height Model (CHM), represents the heights of the trees on the ground.
 We can derive the CHM by subtracting the ground elevation from the elevation of the top of the surface (or the tops of the trees).